 I will do my best to engage you interactively with the material during class time.
-Activities may include, but are not limited to, conceptual questions to be discussed with a neighbour, tutorial activities, practice quantitative problems, and interactive demonstrations.
+Activities may include, but are not limited to, conceptual questions to be discussed with a neighbour, tutorial activities, "Voting Opportunities," "YouPredict Opportunities," practice quantitative problems, and interactive demonstrations.
 I hope these activities both enhance your learning and help make class a little more exciting for you.
+Also, these cooperative in-class activities, in addition to assigned homeworks and exams, are designed to contribute to your achievement of the general education goals and course goals that this class has been designed to meet.